digitalocean/ovs/Documentation/topics/dpdk/ring.rst

 - Support for IVSHMEM was never upstreamed to QEMU and has been publicly rejected by the QEMU community

-- :doc:`vhost-user interfaces <vhost-user>` are the defacto DPDK-based path to guests
+- :doc:`vhost-user interfaces <vhost-user>` are the de facto DPDK-based path to guests

 .. _DPDK documentation: https://dpdk.readthedocs.io/en/v17.11/prog_guide/ring_lib.html